mctrl-io/mctrl/README.md

 the RUG Pushers themselves with false flag rugs (flugs?).

 Ideally, this bailout fund will grow ever larger as our policies and techniques for fighting fraud improve, and then we can fund all kinds of other free insurance missions with it.

+But wait, there's more.
+The RUG Pushers will restart your abandoned NFT collection, even if it's on Ethereum!
+All your dead NFTs can be brought back to life, breathing even more value into them than before, using Fugs!
+This mission will require a Launch Code from Mission 5 in order to deploy this offer using Fugs.

 ---